markasoftware/SpecDB/README.md

 Look at the [wiki](https://github.com/markasoftware/SpecDB/wiki) for more detailed technical info than this readme!

+## Prerequisites

+* Unix-like system.
+Linux, Mac, and some sort of BSD are all ok.
+* GNU `make`: This comes out-of-the-box on Linux and Mac.
+* `curl`: Also comes out-of-the-box on Mac and *most* Linux distributions.
+* Optionally: [entr](https://bitbucket.org/eradman/entr).
+This will allow you to automatically rebuild SpecDB when you modify a file.

 ## Setting up

-1. Update your Node.js to latest version (see https://nodejs.org)
-2. Clone the repo — `git clone https://github.com/markasoftware/SpecDB.git`
+1. Clone the repo — `git clone https://github.com/markasoftware/SpecDB.git`
-3. `cd SpecDB`
+1. `cd SpecDB`
-4. `npm install` — install project dependencies
+1. `npm install` — install project dependencies
-5. `npm run build` — generate front end resources from source code.
+1. `make` — generate front end resources from source code.
 This must be run after every change to the source code or specs.

 Then, you can view SpecDB at file:///home/markasoftware/whatever/specdb/, which should be good enough for development.

 ### Bonus: Auto-rebuilding

-If you want to automatically rebuild the front-end when you modify files, install [entr](https://bitbucket.org/eradman/entr) (preferrably through your OS' package manager), then run `find specs src | entr npm run build`.
-As long as you keep this command running, things will update automatically.
-This does *not* include "hot-reloading"; you will still need to refresh your browser window after an update.
+If you want to automatically rebuild the front-end when you modify files, install [entr](https://bitbucket.org/eradman/entr) (preferrably through your OS' package manager), then run `make watch`.
+Auto-rebuilding will only function while this script is running.

 ## Contributing